Metal3-3/Line-follower/README.md

 # chassis info
 it has been designed in tinkercad with the wheels, motor holders, and silicone wheel mold i designed it getting inspriation from other line follower robots and from my knowledge.
 The hardest part was designing the mold pretty much.
-The chassis uses m3 holes with 4 holes on side for the motor holder, 4 on the front for the qtr-8a and 4 in the middle for the arduino uno shield
+The chassis uses m3 holes (3mm) with 4 holes on side for the motor holder, 4 on the front for the qtr-8a and 4 in the middle for the arduino uno shield.

+## info for stardance evaluator
+i have included the 3d files , talked about the design process in here and also i havent built this project. i have only 3d printed the prototype chassis, wheels, mold ect